-Lava Beds National Monument Scenic Drive is a 9.2 mile moderately trafficked point-to-point trail located near Tulelake, CA that offers the chance to see wildlife and is good for all skill levels.
+Lava Beds National Monument Scenic Drive is a 9.2 mile moderately trafficked point-to-point trail located near Tulelake, California that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for nature trips and scenic driving and is accessible year-round.

 I love to go here year round. the ice that forms in the caves in January thru February is well worth seeing.

 great desert hiking as well as caving. take a flashlight or rent one from the visitor center at no cost.
 Lots to do here.